-The temporarily impaired securities represent 80.1% of the fair value of investment securities as of December 31, 2016.
-Unrealized losses for securities with unrealized losses for less than twelve months represent 1.3%, and securities with unrealized losses for twelve months or more represent 3.2%, of the historical cost of these securities.
+The temporarily impaired securities represent 88.6% of the fair value of investment securities as of December 31, 2017.
+Unrealized losses for securities with unrealized losses for less than twelve months represent 0.6%, and securities with unrealized losses for twelve months or more represent 2.1%, of the historical cost of these securities.
 Unrealized losses on these securities generally resulted from increases in interest rates or spreads subsequent to the date that these securities were purchased.
-At December 31, 2016, 7 issues of securities had unrealized losses for 12 months or longer and 30 issues of securities had unrealized losses of less than 12 months.
+At December 31, 2017, 24 issues of securities had unrealized losses for 12 months or longer and 63 issues of securities had unrealized losses of less than 12 months.

-Total unrealized losses of \$15.0 million at December 31, 2016, were primarily caused by increases in interest rates subsequent to the date that these securities were purchased or caused by the widening of credit and liquidity spreads since the dates of acquisition.
+Total unrealized losses of \$16.7 million at December 31, 2017, were primarily caused by increases in interest rates or the widening of credit and liquidity spreads since the dates of acquisition.
 The contractual terms of those investments do not permit the issuers to settle the security at a price less than the amortized cost of the investment.

-At December 31, 2016, management believed the impairment was temporary and, accordingly, no impairment loss on debt securities has been recognized in our Consolidated Statements of Operations.
+At December 31, 2017, management believed the impairment was temporary and, accordingly, no impairment loss on debt securities has been recognized in our Consolidated Statements of Operations.
 The Company expects to recover the amortized cost basis of its debt securities, and has no intent to sell and believes it is more likely than not that it will not be required to sell available-for-sale debt securities that have declined below their cost before their anticipated recovery.

-The tables below show the fair value and unrealized losses of the temporarily impaired securities in our investment securities portfolio as of December 31, 2016, and December 31, 2015:
+The tables below show the fair value and unrealized losses of the temporarily impaired securities in our investment securities portfolio as of December 31, 2017, and December 31, 2016: